emasdev/Restaurant/README.md

 ## ToDo

-- Fix menu items to work with click events
+- Fix menu clicked from a

-- Add attr to select-menu items on header.js
+- add animation to